 2. Logitech G Pro Wireless Gaming Mouse

-The design of the Logitech G Pro is deceptively simple, but the truth is that this is arguably the most high tech FPS mouse available on the market today.
-It's an incredibly lightweight FPS mouse that can glide quickly across practically any surface.
+The design of the Logitech G Pro gaming mouse is deceptively simple, but the truth is that this FPS gaming mouse packs some of the best tech available on the market today into your hand.
+It's an incredibly lightweight FPS gaming mouse that can glide quickly across practically any surface.
 Although this model from Logitech doesn't have some of the same fancy RGB lighting effects that other gaming mice do, such as the Razer DeathAdder, you hardly miss it.
 Logitech spent two years working with pros to develop this gaming mouse, and their research paid off big time.
-The new HERO sensor is one of the best and most advanced designs we've seen in the best FPS mice we reviewed, and the latency over the wireless connection is almost entirely absent: registering a phenomenal one millisecond report rate.
+The new HERO sensor is one of the most advanced designs we've seen in the best FPS mice we reviewed, and the latency over the wireless connection is almost entirely absent: registering a phenomenal one-millisecond report rate.

 This Logitech mouse is not only comfortable but also a durable mouse through and through.
 It promises a durability of 50 million clicks and even comes with four removable side buttons so you can customize its functionality in a wide variety of ways.
 But the coolest tech on display here is the compatible wireless charging station available for about $100 more.
 With this worthwhile add on, your wireless Logitech mouse will never be without charge, and some of the problems associated with other wireless mice will never be a problem for you.
 This gaming mouse is clear evidence that Logitech has spent significant time to develop a product that fits the needs of the FPS customer perfectly.

 3. CORSAIR M65 Pro RGB FPS Gaming Mouse

-The Corsair M65 Pro is a gaming mouse that's practically custom built for snipers.
+The Corsair M65 Pro is a gaming mouse that's practically custom-built to be the best for snipers.
 Of course, you can get a hint of that thanks to the inclusion of a dedicated adjustable DPI button specifically for lining up long distance shots, but Corsair has put a lot of effort in helping players get the best precision possible for high level competitive performance.
 That's reflected in the surface calibration tuning utility which lets you calibrate your sensor sensitivity organically based off of the surface you're playing on.
 This allows you to fine-tune the settings of this gaming mouse to provide the best performance in your unique conditions.

 4. Razer DeathAdder Elite Gaming Mouse

-Not everyone needs the best and most in-depth GPS mouse around, and if you're not in need of the latest tech or the most complex combination of buttons around, the Razer DeathAdder Elite offers solid performance for only around $25 on Amazon.
-This may be a basic mouse, but it promises an upper DPI range that can surprisingly compete with the best in class HERO sensor from Logitech.
-And the Razer DeathAdder Elite manages to pack seven fully customizable buttons into the relatively small frame.
+Not everyone needs the best and most in-depth FPS gaming mouse around, and if you're not in need of the latest tech or the most complex combination of buttons around, the Razer DeathAdder Elite gaming mouse offers solid performance for only around $25 on Amazon.
+This may be a basic gaming mouse, but the Razer DeathAdder Elite promises an upper DPI range that can surprisingly compete with the best in class HERO sensor from Logitech we mentioned earlier.
+Furthermore, the Razer DeathAdder Elite manages to pack seven fully customizable buttons into the relatively small frame and price point.

-Of course, it wouldn't be a Razer product if it didn't support RGB customization.
-16.8 million different color combinations are available in total, and they can be synced up with your other Razer devices if you're so inclined, for a truly unique battle station.
+Of course, it wouldn't be a Razer gaming product if it didn't support RGB lighting color customization.
+16.8 million different color combinations are available in total, and they can be synced up with your other Razer devices, if you're so inclined, for a truly unique battle station.
 In more practical terms, the ergonomics here are smart, as it employs small bumps along the wheel for more natural and precise performance in the heat of battle.

 5. SteelSeries Sensei 310 Gaming Mouse

-SteelSeries does not mess around when it comes to gaming peripherals, and you can be confident that the Sensei 310 offers some pretty great performance regardless of its relatively modest price tag.
-While the mouse is a little on the smaller side, it sports great ergonomic curves that will fit comfortably into most hands, and thanks to the ambidextrous design, you'll get natural performance with this mouse even if you happen to be a southpaw.
+SteelSeries does not mess around when it comes to gaming mice, and you can be confident that the Sensei 310 gaming mouse offers some pretty great performance regardless of its relatively modest price tag.
+While this mouse is a little on the smaller side, it sports great ergonomic curves that will fit comfortably into most hands, and thanks to the ambidextrous design, you'll get natural, comfortable, performance with this mouse in both hands, even if you happen to be a southpaw.

 6. BenQ Zowie FK2 Ambidextrous Gaming Mouse

-The FK series from BenQ Zowie is tailor built for the demands of esports players, and while the model we're reviewing here is built for medium hands, there are variations in three different sizes.
+The FK series from BenQ Zowie is tailor built for the demands of FPS esports players, and while the model we're reviewing here is built for medium hands, there are variations in three different sizes.
 The low profile design makes this an appropriate choice if you like to use the claw or palm grip styles when playing your favorite first-person shooters, and it provides four different DPI settings.
-That's a little less nuanced than some of the best mice, such as the Logitech G502, but it should meet the needs of most games.
+This gaming mouse is a little less nuanced than some of the best mice, such as the Logitech G502, but it should meet the needs of most games.

 7. HyperX Pulsefire FPS Pro – Gaming Mouse

-And where Razer uses their own proprietary sensors, this mouse has a Pixart 3389 built in.
-It's regularly praised as one of the best sensors you'll find in a mouse for games, in large part due to the extremely tight precision that it offers.
-There's even onboard memory built in so you can save your settings and use them wherever you go.
+Where Razer uses their own proprietary sensors, this mouse has a Pixart 3389 built-in.
+It's regularly praised as one of the best FPS sensors you'll find in a gaming mouse for FPS games, in large part due to the extremely tight precision that it offers.
+There's even onboard memory built-in so you can save your settings and use them wherever you go.

 8. Razer Naga Trinity Gaming Mouse